 Education isn’t broken because of teachers.
 Education is broken because we stopped listening to teachers.

 I know the counterpoint here.

 Of course we shouldn’t accept bad teaching.
 But this is why we have instructional coaches, appraisers, and principals.
-These are the people who are trained on what good teaching looks like and who can actually provide that coaching to the teacher.
+These are the people who have extensive training in what good teaching looks like.
+They’re the ones who can and should provide that coaching to the teacher.

-If parents and guardians notice worrisome academic or behavioral patterns, they should absolutely provide that feedback to the teacher on what they’ve noticed from a parent’s perspective.
-But feedback is different from criticism.
-Feedback is “Here’s what I’ve noticed from my standpoint—what are your thoughts?
+Feedback is “Here’s what I’ve noticed from my standpoint.
+What are your thoughts?
 Can you help?”
 Criticism is “I’m in a position to understand both the problem and solution better than you.”

-What teachers really need instead of armchair quarterbacks …
+What teachers actually need instead of coaching from the stands

 It’s not just experience that put teachers in a position to make informed decisions in the classroom.
 There’s situational context.
 Pedagogy and best practices.
 School, district, state, and federal laws and protocol.
 Oh, and a whole classroom full of other children with distinct needs, personalities, and challenges.